Naderschah/Stellarium_scripts/README.md

+When using windows, it is common that dpi scaling is applied to a 4k monitor (or beamer) this makes the display in stellarium look very grainy, make sure to turn it off (allthough do check it might get the beamer to look a little more focused through oversharpening)

 TODO:
 - Add functionality to go forward and backward with a list of functions and another marker like in pause - figure out how to interrupt started scripts